-DePaul University College of LAS > Academics > Latin American and Latino Studies > Undergraduate > Latin American and Latino Studies (BA) > Concentration Requirements > Contemporary Transformations in the Americas
+College of Liberal Arts & Social Sciences > Academics > Latin American and Latino Studies > Undergraduate > Latin American and Latino Studies (BA) > Concentration Requirements > Contemporary Transformations in the Americas

 This concentration focuses on the political, economic, and socio-cultural transformations that have profoundly shaped the Americas in the twentieth and twenty-first centuries.
 Courses in this concentration address issues such as authoritarian and democratic regimes of governance, state-interventionist and neoliberal economies, national and transnational forms of belonging, as well as the new modes of institutional exclusion and socio-cultural formation.
 In choosing this concentration, students will grapple with key figures, events, and movements in the Americas.

-*Courses from other departments may count towards this concentration; consult your LALSP advisor for more information.
+Courses from other departments may count towards this concentration; consult your LALS advisor for more information.

 Open elective credit also is required to meet the minimum graduation requirement of 192 hours.

 Content displayed from this DePaul University catalog page.